-Many small or medium sized business owners don’t know how beneficial a business life insurance policy can be to a successful company.
+Many small or medium sized business owners don’t know how beneficial a business life insurance policy can be to a successful company or even what to do before starting up their own business.
 The truth is, regardless of size, all business owners need whole life insurance.
 It can help businesses break free from traditional bank loans, benefit their employees, and earn tax advantages.

 Big Business Lessons for Small Businesses